DelusionalLogic/skymod/README.md

         Letters and special characters are NOT supported.
 Generally the version specifier follows the SemVer format, but allows for any number of parts.
-    desc: A short description of the package
+	desc: A short description of the package.
+Please keep it shorter than 80 characters.
+The best descriptions continues the sentence "This mod is a ..." without including it.
     depends: A list of packages this package depends on, formatted as query strings.
     provides: A list of package this package can be used as a standin